Burn Ban - Level 1

 • Fires Allowed in Designated Areas

 Some rattlesnakes live in the area but encounters with them are rare.
-The bullsnake is more common.
-Its color and markings are similar to the rattlesnake's, but they do not have rattles and are not venomous.
+Bullsnakes are more common and have coloration and markings are similar to the rattlesnake's, but do not have rattles and are not venomous.

 To protect park resources, pets are not permitted on The Tsagaglalal ("She Who Watches") trail or tour.